allmaps/allmaps/packages/io/README.md

 ### ESRI CSV files

-File format used in ArcGIS and [MapAnalyst](https://mapanalyst.org/man/points.html).
+File format used in ArcGIS.
 Such files typically have the `.csv` file-extension.

 ```
 1,3899,6412,9.9301538,53.5814021